JanaJarecki/Psychometric-testing-platform-human-cognition-probabilistic-decisions/README.md

-# Psychometric Testing Platform - Risk Cognition with Goals
+# Psychometric Testing Platform - Human Cognition on Probabilistic Decisions
 *Also known as risk-sensitive foraging task.*

 This project contains a production code for a web-based digital behavioral choice paradigm to test human cognition in probabilistic situations (aka decisions under risk).